Home Page › Blog › ADA Service Dog Laws

-A disabled person with a service dog can only be asked to remove their animal from the premises in limited circumstances.
+A disabled person with a service dog can only be asked to remove their animal from the premises in very limited circumstances.
 It is appropriate for staff members to ask a handler to remove their service dog if the dog is out of control or the dog is not housebroken.
-A service dog handler may also be asked to leave if their service dog’s actions are threatening the health and safety of other people.
+A service dog handler may also be asked to leave if their service dog’s actions threaten the health and safety of other people.

 It is not appropriate to ask a service dog to leave due to allergies or a fear of dogs.
-Under ADA guidance, if someone is allergic to a dog and needs to share space with a disabled person and their service dog, both people should be accommodated by assigning them where possible to different locations within the room or facility.
+Under ADA guidance, if someone is allergic to a dog and needs to share space with a disabled person and their service dog, both people should be accommodated by assigning them, where possible, to different locations within the room or facility.